Pre-writing and handwriting skills

 A good, seated position is crucial for effective hand use, particularly for activities such as writing and cutting that call for a high degree of dexterity and focus.
 Dexterity is the ability to perform a difficult action quickly and skilfully with your hands.

 Poor sitting posture makes it harder for children to perform these kinds of tasks.
 They will be less able to focus on the assigned work if they have to focus on maintaining a stable or comfortable sitting position.
-They may also present as restless and easily distracted.
+They may also seem restless and easily distracted.
 Correcting a child’s seated position can significantly impact their academic achievement and classroom confidence.

 Image: NHS